-(Notarized release form for OPSC Heartland Teams and in any tournaments)
+(Notarized release form for OP Soccer Club Heartland Teams and in any tournaments)

 Playing high school soccer is an important objective for many players.
-Consider taking time to read the following links and talk to your club coach for advise or help.
+Consider taking time to read the following links and talk to your club coach for advice or help.

 Playing college soccer is very selective and not for everyone.
 If you want to play college soccer (D1, D2, D3 or NAIA) have realistic goals and start to plan for it early.